 Primarily common on the BMW F10 5 series models, timing chains have been known to abruptly snap, leaving drivers stranded and their cars in need of a tow.
 To avoid getting stranded, it is highly recommended that you have your BMW F10’s timing chain inspected for any signs of wear that could manifest into serious setbacks down the road.

 If you are a BMW F series owner, chances are you enjoy the overall driving experiences the cars provide.
-Primarily an issue on the F10 5 series and F30 3 series models, throttle hesitation is an issue that has been known to pop up on several F series models.
-If you notice yourself frustrated with slow and lagging throttle, it is imperative that you have your car’s computer examined by a BMW tuning expert.
+Primarily an issue on the F10 5 Series and F30 3 Series models, throttle hesitation is an issue that has been known to pop up on several F Series models.
+If you notice yourself frustrated with the slow and lagging throttle, it is imperative that you have your car’s computer examined by a BMW tuning expert.

 BMW E90 Engine Issues